brown-band/website/pages/scripts/1982-1983/fall/holy-cross.md

 :sd[Band runs onto field into a thermometer]

-Parents, we know you are concerned with your little darling's health here in sunny Providence - where the flu season only lasts nine months.
+Parents, we know you are concerned with your little darling’s health here in sunny Providence - where the flu season only lasts nine months.
 Please rest assured that Health Services has a cure for every remedy.
-It's really a very simple system - you either have a broken ankle or gastro-enteritis.
+It’s really a very simple system - you either have a broken ankle or gastro-enteritis.
 Our success rate is fantastic - everything clears up within a year or so.
 Watch as the band forms an overheated thermometer on the field, and plays: Mercury, Mercury, Mercury.

 :sd[Band plays Mercy Mercy Mercy]